Casting and local production for UNIQLO’s LifeWear magazine, issue 07 2022, Fall & Winter issue.

 TOKYO CULTUART by BEAMS: A label launched in 2008 to introduce art, design, and culture to the world.
 The name CULTUART is a coined word combining CULT, CULTURE, and ART.
 The shop carries a wide range of art and design products, books, and exclusive collector toys including figurines and soft vinyl figures.
 TOKYO CULTUART captures restless Tokyo to express modern Japan.

-We were commissioned to undertake research, make editorial proposals, conduct interviews and produce shoots for POPEYE magazine, the leading Japanese men’s fashion and cultural title for over 45 years.
-Working closely and regularly with them we have made creative in some of their most popular issues, including features on world renowned designer Marc Newson, London based skateboarding brand Palace Skateboards and editorialising English cultural content.
+We are regularly commissioned by POPEYE magazine – the leading Japanese men’s fashion and cultural title for over 45 years, to undertake research and create editorials, including conducting interviews and producing photographic shoots and editorialising english cultural content.
+Collaborating with POPEYE closely and frequently we have made creative in some of their most popular issues, including features on world renowned designer Marc Newson and London based skateboarding brand Palace Skateboards.

 With their tagline of ‘Magazine for City Boys’, POPEYE Magazine focuses on authentic cultural and lifestyle topics including fashion, food, outdoor activities and travel.